 American Advancements in Tea Drinking

 The United States is still responsible for a few major changes in the tea industry.
 At the St. Louis World Trade Fair of 1904, a group of tea producers organized a special tea pavilion and offered cups of hot tea to all attendees.
 The unusually hot summer temperatures prompted the man supervising the deserted booth to pour tea into glasses packed with ice cubes.
 Customers lined up to try the new invention – iced tea.
-Today, the U.S. guzzles almost 50-billion glasses of iced tea in a single year, which accounts for more than 80% of all tea consumed stateside.
+Today, the U.S. guzzles almost 50 billion glasses of iced tea in a single year, which accounts for more than 80% of all tea consumed stateside.

 Tea bags were also developed in the United States, albeit by accident.
 In 1908, a New York tea merchant sent samples of his product sealed in silk bags to restaurants and cafes throughout the city.
 After some time, he discovered that the restaurants were brewing his tea directly in the silk bags to save time.
 This method of brewing immediately caught on.